Dechetmew/Aquaray-Raytracer-for-Unreal-5.2.1/README.md

 3. Replace/add files from this repository to your Engine Source

-NOTE: For RayTracingDebug.cpp you must find the if statement for enabling the PrimaryRays viewmode in your source, and Replace it with the version on this Repository
+NOTE: For RayTracingDebug.cpp you must find the if statement for enabling the PrimaryRays viewmode in your source, and Replace it with the version on this Repository.
+Similiar for DeferredShadingRenderer.h

 Other files should be only Replace/Add